Reviewed by Prof. Dr. Fuat Yuksel.

 Foods rich in fibre such as wheat, quinoa, brown rice, and bran bread will do your body good.
 The good thing about these foods is that since they take longer to digest, you’ll feel full for a long time, inhibiting your urge to snack.
 Lean meats, fish, eggs, and nuts will help you lose fat, so make sure to add them to your diet.
 And lastly, do not forget to drink water.
 If you’re still gaining weight after doing full-body workouts and dieting, you should get professional medical advice.

 This is an FDA-approved fat freezing technique that helps in breaking down fat in specific areas of the body.
 If a person has “mild to moderate” saddlebags, cryolipolysis can help them.
 However, you may need to undergo more than one session over a few weeks.
 Moreover, you won’t see the results immediately.
 The fat will melt over a few months.
+While it may be a solution to your “how to get rid of saddlebags,” the results from this procedure are not that dramatic.

 What Are Your Surgical Options?